-The shifting religious and social attitudes towards homosexuality, in different places and at different times, has had a profound impact on the visibility of LGBT individuals and communities.
-Because these attitudes and rules have defined what can be said, heard, seen or done in public places, and who can be seen together, it has also had an extremely significant impact on wider art and culture.
+The shifting religious and social attitudes towards homosexuality, in different places and at different times, have had a profound impact on the visibility of LGBT+ individuals and communities.

-These laws prohibited gay and bisexual men from being open about their sexuality and often banned anyone from dressing in clothes normally worn by the opposite sex.
-Though there were no laws against female homosexuality, contemporary taboos of the time kept them as closeted as their male counterparts.
-While there were certainly LGBT people, places, slang, and social groups, the expression of same-sex love and desire tended to be coded, and remained hidden from those who weren’t ‘in the know’.
+Laws have prohibited gay and bisexual men from being open about their sexuality, and often banned anyone from dressing in clothes normally worn by the opposite sex.
+Though there have never been any laws against female homosexuality, contemporary taboos have often kept them as closeted as their male counterparts.

 National Museums Liverpool